plainpotato/FR-FUSION/gotendance/Developer Guide.md

 ## Result Stream

 **Gotendance** updates its attendance list by listening to a results stream from a separate service.
-Though intended to work with [**simpliFRy**](../simpliFRy/), gotendance can be used with other services sending a results stream as well.
+Though intended to work with [**simpliFRy**](../simpliFRy/)'s `/frResults` endpoint, gotendance can be used with other services sending a results stream as well.

-Below is the format of the results stream, which is given as a ***HTTP Streaming Response***.
+Below is the format of a results stream's JSON output, which is repeatedly given in a ***HTTP Streaming Response***.

 ```js
 {